facelessuser/ColorHelper/docs/src/markdown/settings/index.md

 ## Overview

 Settings for Color Helper are contained within the `color_helper.sublime-settings` file.
-There are a number of options that control the ColorHelper experiences.
-This ranges from tweaking how colors are previewed, what colors are scanned in what files, what features are enabled, etc.sublime-settings
+There are a number of options that control the ColorHelper experience.
+This ranges from tweaking how colors are previewed, what colors are scanned in what files, what features are enabled, etc.

 ## Multiconf

-Certain settings that are likely to be useful being configured per OS or per host will be configured to use `multiconf`.
+Certain settings, which are likely to be useful as per OS settings or per host, will be configured to use `multiconf`.
 `multiconf` is a library that will parse a setting as a normal setting or a per OS and/or per host setting (if configured properly).
 For the settings that have this enabled, you can optionally use the format below to specify the setting per OS or per host.

-The optional `multiconf` format requires a dictionary with a special identifier `#multiconf#`  and a list of dictionaries identified by a qualifier of the form:
+The optional `multiconf` format requires a dictionary with a special identifier `#multiconf#`  and a list of dictionaries identified by a qualifier in the form:

 ```js
     "<qualifier name>:<qualifier value>[;<qualifier name>:<qualifier value>]..."